Release Notes#

 See the Hybrid Solver Service: DQM Solver release note below for more information.

-Change to Orders and Billing Access via Leap#
+Change to Orders and Billing Access via the Leap Service#

 Documentation Improvement: Updated Solver Properties and Parameters Guide#